expfactory/expfactory/docs/pages/1-generate.md

 **Without SSL**

-Remember, the above it without https!
-If you want to deploy a container with https, see [these docs](/expfactory/generate-https).
+Remember, the above is *without* SSL (https)!
+If you want to deploy an https container, see [these docs](/expfactory/generate-https).

 ```